hangrybear666/12-devops-bootcamp__terraform/README.md

 apt update && apt install -y terraform
 ```

 #### b.
-Update terraform tfvars with your own data and add your ssh key to the jenkins credentials

-- Update your whitelisted `my_ips` and the `jenkins_ip` in `terraform-04-ci-cd-jenkins-provisioning/terraform.tfvars`
-- Update your existing `ssh_key_name` from aws EC2 Dashboard to use for ssh access to ec2 in `terraform-04-ci-cd-jenkins-provisioning/terraform.tfvars`
-- Create SSH Username:Private Key with the id `ssh-tf-ec2` and provide the aws console private key from prior step as secret.
-User is `ec2-user`

-#### c.
-Create Jenkins Pipeline with this repository as source and Jenkinsfile located in terraform-04-ci-cd-jenkins-provisioning/java-app/Jenkinsfile

-- Replace the environment variable `AWS_ECR_REPO_URL` in `terraform-04-ci-cd-jenkins-provisioning/java-app/Jenkinsfile` with your own repository url

-#### d.
 Create S3 bucket to store terraform state to synchronize the state to remote storage for other team members

 - Create S3 bucket in AWS console  in the same region written in `provider.tf` named `tf-dev-bucket-ec2`.
 If you name it differently, override `bucket =` in `terraform-04-ci-cd-jenkins-provisioning/provider.tf`
 - Amazon S3 -> Buckets -> Create bucket -> "tf-dev-bucket-ec2" -> ACLs disabled (recommended) -> Block all public access -> Bucket Versioning (Disable) -> Server-side encryption with Amazon S3 managed keys (SSE-S3) -> Bucket Key (Disable)

+#### c.
+Create Jenkins Pipeline with this repository as source and Jenkinsfile located in terraform-04-ci-cd-jenkins-provisioning/java-app/Jenkinsfile

 - If your region is not eu-central-1 then change it in `payload/ec2-run-ecr-image.sh`

-#### e.
+- Replace the environment variable `AWS_ECR_REPO_URL` in `terraform-04-ci-cd-jenkins-provisioning/java-app/Jenkinsfile` with your own repository url
+- Replace the environment variable `JENKINS_IP` in `terraform-04-ci-cd-jenkins-provisioning/java-app/Jenkinsfile` with your own Jenkins Server IP

+#### d.
+Run the pipeline with your own custom parameters to whitelist your IP address and provide your aws key-pair name for ssh access

 </details>